SSWConsulting/SSW.Rules.Content/rules/send-sprint-forecast-and-sprint-review-retro-emails-to-the-client/rule.md

 Each sprint has a "Sprint Forecast" email that details what will be worked on during this sprint.

 At the end of the sprint, this should be replied to with a "Sprint Review" email that shows a breakdown of what was completed.

+If you're using GitHub to manage your project, create repeatable templates that can easily edited and emailed out.
+See [GitHub Issues - Do you create a template for your Sprint Reviews, Retros and Forecasts?](/github-sprint-templates) for more details.

 Each Sprint has the following stages: